-Cash Flows From Investing Activities.
 During 2008, our primary uses of funds and investing activities were the purchase of property and equipment totaling \$395.2 million.
 Our capital expenditures during 2008 included construction at Gaylord National of \$327.2 million, as well as \$32.9 million at Gaylord Opryland, primarily to refurbish guestrooms and renovate certain food and beverage outlets.

 During 2007, our primary uses of funds and investing activities were the purchase of property and equipment totaling \$578.8 million.
 Our capital expenditures during 2007 included construction at Gaylord National of \$499.3 million, as well as \$48.2 million to refurbish guestrooms and renovate certain food and beverage outlets at Gaylord Opryland.
-During the year-ended December 31, 2007, we also paid a \$10.0 million deposit on the potential purchase of Westin La Cantera Resort, and received net cash proceeds of \$221.5 million from the sale of our investment in Bass Pro Group, LLC and \$5.1 million from the sales of certain fixed assets.
-Our net cash flows provided by investing activities - discontinued operations for the year-ended December 31, 2007 primarily consist of cash proceeds received from the sale of discontinued operations.
+During 2007, we also paid a \$10.0 million deposit on the potential purchase of Westin La Cantera Resort, and received net cash proceeds of \$221.5 million from the sale of our investment in Bass Pro Group, LLC and \$5.1 million from the sales of certain fixed assets.
+Our net cash flows provided by investing activities - discontinued operations during 2007 primarily consist of cash proceeds received from the sale of discontinued operations.